DogmaDragon/Stash-Docs/docs/Add-ons/Userscripts.md

 ## Categories
 - **Stash** - applies to Stash software
-- **StashDB** - applies to StashDB.org stash-box instance (might work with other stash-box instances withj some tweaking)
+- **StashDB** - applies to StashDB.org stash-box instance (might work with other stash-box instances with some tweaking)
 - **Utility** - applies to sites not related to Stash

 Userscripts are separeted into 2 sections: